 The other big relationship began when Radon, a canine-reptile hybrid synthetically build for obscure purposes, joined him in the 1890.
 Radon, like Masque, is pretty much impossible to kill due his adjusted genetics, and because of this, Masque feels sympathy for him.
 They’re both unnatural misfits with little respect for society, so they decided to join their forces.
 Since that they've been partners in crime, Masque with his wits and Radon with his strength.
 Together they form an unstoppable pair, often feared and respected among the criminal circles.
 But there’s more than that.
 One could say Radon is Masque’s rock.
 When he gets all emotional and spins out of control, there’s always at least one person to keep him at his senses.
 Because of Radon’s absence of feeling any pain, Masque has a habit to terminate all his frustration and anger to him.
 Radon takes it all, because he has learnt to read his unstable actions and knows that it’s the best thing to do.
 Radon also keeps Masque company and prevents the psychosis at bay, for they tend to lurk in when he’s alone.
 Overall they seem to have sort of a love-hate relationship, neither willing to admit that they need each other.

 Masque’s interests include classical music and bowel string instruments.
-He’s specialized at viola, but is pretty good at playing violin and cello as well.
+He’s specialized at viola, but is pretty good at playing violin as well.

 Learning new languages has always been his thing also.
-He likes to travel a lot and is a fast learner.
+He likes to travel and is a fast learner.

 For third, games.
 Masque is quite a gambler, and his favorite games vary from classic card games like blackjack and poker, to billiard sports and roulette.
-He occasionally plays chess with Radon, and has lost only once.
+He occasionally plays chess with Radon.